 </dependency>

-Convert JSON Data to Excel in Java - Steps
+Steps to Convert JSON Data to XLS in Java

 The following are the steps to import data from a JSON file to an Excel workbook using Aspose.Cells for Java.